CBM · Live Events / Awards London · New York · Florida

 Rural Business Awards

-Celebrating Britain's rural economy · Launching 2026
+Celebrating Britain's rural economy · Entries now open

-Inaugural edition · 2026 · London
+Inaugural edition · 4 November 2026 · Birmingham

 Presented by Capital Business Media

-Inaugural edition · 2026 launch
+Inaugural edition · Entries now open

 Recognising the entrepreneurs powering Britain's rural economy.

-The Rural Business Awards are CBM's newest awards programme, launching in 2026 to celebrate the farmers, food producers, country hospitality operators, agri-tech founders, rural craftspeople and estate diversification leaders running businesses on Britain's land. £30+ billion of UK GVA.
+The Rural Business Awards are CBM's newest awards programme, launched in 2026 to celebrate the farmers, food producers, country hospitality operators, agri-tech founders, rural craftspeople and estate diversification leaders running businesses on Britain's land. £30+ billion of UK GVA.
 Half a million rural businesses.
 One night a year that finally puts them on the same stage as the City.

 Save the date